markuszoeller/markuszoeller.github.io/posts/2017/11/10/osse-prague-2017/index.rst

 * :ref:`sec_not_source`
 * :ref:`sec_devops_effort`

-These were my top 3 session of this conference.
+These were my top 3 sessions of this conference.